hurtamat/Apartment-Rental-Database/README.md

 2. Execute `insert.sql` to populate the tables with sample data.
 3. Refer to `diagram.jpeg` for the schema structure.

+# Usage
+- The database can be queried using standard SQL queries.
+- Modifications and retrieval of data can be performed as per the needs.

 ## Requirements

 - PostgreSQL database.